reinderien/mycota/readme.md

 -- title contains token 'esculenta' select title, howEdible from mycota where mycota match 'esculenta';

--- search for either of two genera select title, ecologicalType from mycota where mycota match '({name title}: amanita) OR ({name title}: leucocoprinus)'
+-- search for either of two genera from either name or title select title, ecologicalType from mycota where mycota match '({name title}: amanita) OR ({name title}: leucocoprinus)'
 ```